Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/supported-account-types.md

 :::image type="content" source="../get-started/media/supported-account-types/add-email-accounts.png" alt-text="Screenshot of the list of supported email accounts." lightbox="../get-started/media/supported-account-types/add-email-accounts-lb.png":::

-Currently, POP and on-premises Exchange accounts aren't supported.
+Currently, the on-premises Exchange accounts aren't supported.
 When attempting to add an account that isn't supported, an error message is displayed: **We couldn’t reach the email server.
 Please try again.**

 Accounts associated with SKUs that don't carry licenses for Outlook client apps are also not supported.
 If users attempt to add those accounts, they see an error: **This account is not supported in Outlook for Windows due to the license provided by your work or school.
 Try to login with another account or go to [Outlook on the web](https://outlook.office.com/)**.